Shingles is not contagious. However, the virus that causes chickenpox, which can lead to shingles later in life, can pass from person to person.

 - internal organs, such as those in the digestive tract or arteries in the brain

-- a loss of vision, if shingles occurs in or near the eye
+- a loss of vision, if the rash occurs in or near an eye

-- hearing and balance problems if shingles appears in or around the ear
+- hearing and balance problems, if the rash occurs in or around an ear

 - muscle weakness